pvn/ReactLearning/Components.md

 Before learning the custom component, lets first understand about the most used component in ReactNative called FlatList.

-> FlatList has two important properties-
+#### FlatList has two important properties

-    > first property is the data property where you point at your input data and this should point at an array
+    first property is the *data* property where you point at your input data and this should point at an array

-    > second property is render item, that takes a function which is called for every item
+    second property is *renderItem*, that takes a function which is called for every item